input-output-hk/vrf-optimisation-tests/README.md

 resulting in a completely different VRF output.
 [Here](https://github.com/input-output-hk/libsodium/blob/draft-irtf-cfrg-vrf-03/src/libsodium/crypto_vrf/ietfdraft03/convert.c#L84) we clear the sign bit, when it should be cleared only [here](https://github.com/input-output-hk/libsodium/blob/draft-irtf-cfrg-vrf-03/src/libsodium/crypto_core/ed25519/ref10/ed25519_ref10.c#L2527).
-  This does not reduce the security of the scheme, but makes it incompatible with other implementations.
+  This does not reduce the security of the scheme, but makes it incompatible with other implementations .
+- The latest ietf draft defines differently the `hash_to_curve` function (the domain separation is now set to `ECVRF_edwards25519_XMD:SHA-512_ELL2_NU_4`).
+  Furthermore, it
-- The latest ietf draft no longer includes the suite_string as an input to the `hash_to_curve` function.
-Furthermore, it concatenates a zero byte when computing the `proof_to_hash` function.
+  concatenates a zero byte when computing the `proof_to_hash` function.
-  This can be easily seen in the diff between version 6 and 7.
+  This can be easily seen in the [diff](https://www.ietf.org/rfcdiff?difftype=--hwdiff&url2=draft-irtf-cfrg-vrf-07.txt) between version 6 and 7.

 It is recommended then to update the VRF function to the latest draft (which is expected to receive small changes as they are in the last round of comments).
 This means that a hard-fork _is_ required.